owenthereal/message_queue/README.md

 ```

 You could also mix in the `MessageQueue::Producible` module and the
-`MessageQueue::Consumable` module to your producer class and consumer
+`MessageQueue::Consumable` module to your producer and consumer
-class respectively.
-The consumer class needs to implement a `process`
+respectively.
+The consumer needs to implement a `process`
-method which will be passed a `MessageQueue::Message` instance when it
+method which will be passed a `MessageQueue::Message` object when it
 receives a message.

 ```ruby